necrolyte2/bootstrap-vi/README.rst

     python bootstrap_vi.py

-Similarily, you can pass any virtualenv arguments
+Similarily to the wget example above, you can pass any virtualenv arguments

 .. code-block:: bash

     python setup.py bootstrap_virtualenv envdir --prompt="(myenv)"

+This would also create a virtualenv in the envdir directory and set the prompt to ``(myenv)$PS1``